danielfdickinson/image-handling-mod-hugo-dfd/exampleSite/content/accessibility.md

 ## Goals

 Over time the intent is move the images (at least) on this site to a 'Universal Design' principle instead of using well-meant tools that create different experiences for users facing barriers versus those who are not.
-For example: 'alt' tags often contain information that would be of interest to a sighted user if written well, and by the same token are often not written well because of the 'out of site, out of mind' effect.
+For example: 'alt' tags often contain information that would be of interest to a sighted user if written well, and by the same token are often not written well because of the 'out of sight, out of mind' effect.
 As such, good captions create a better experience for all compared to 'alt' tags.

 Obviously there is a lot of work to do on this site, in that respect.